We scored 100% in Aspire's audit of this accessibility information.

 If you are in the US or Canada and have an accessibility request, please contact the AccessText Network.

 For requests from outside the UK and North America, please contact us via our accessibility request form where you will find full terms and conditions setting out who can request alternative book content and how it may be used.
 We will endeavour to reply to all enquiries within two working days.

-We have defined a manifesto for usability, accessibility and inclusivity, which is being reviewing at time of writing and will be launched soon.
+We have defined a manifesto for usability, accessibility and inclusivity, which launched in Q2 2023.